Law School Case Brief

 The United States have unequivocally acceded to that great and broad rule by which its civilized inhabitants now hold the country.
 They hold, and assert in themselves, the title by which it was acquired.
 They maintain, as all others have maintained, that discovery gave an exclusive right to extinguish the Indian title of occupancy, either by purchase or by conquest; and gave also a right to such a degree of sovereignty, as the circumstances of the people would allow them to exercise.
 The power now possessed by the government of the United States to grant lands, resided, while it was colonies, in the crown, or its grantees.
 The validity of the titles given by either has never been questioned in the courts.
 It has been exercised uniformly over territory in possession of the Indians.
 The existence of this power must negative the existence of any right which may conflict with, and control it.
 An absolute title to lands cannot exist, at the same time, in different persons, or in different governments.
 An absolute must be an exclusive title, or at least a title that excludes all others not compatible with it.
-All institutions recognise the absolute title of the crown, subject only to the Indian right of occupancy, and recognise the absolute title of the crown to extinguish that right.
+All institutions recognize the absolute title of the crown, subject only to the Indian right of occupancy, and recognize the absolute title of the crown to extinguish that right.
 This is incompatible with an absolute and complete title in the Indians.